Our library is a vital resource for the community. The quality of the current service is excellent, however there are some problems with it:

 East Sussex County Council are proposing to shut our library.
 We cannot let that happen!

-As part of the consultation into libraries currently being undertaken by ESCC, the Council have asked for alternative plans to be put forward for communities themselves to run the libraries under threat of closure.
+As part of the consultation into libraries, the Council asked for alternative plans to be put forward for communities themselves to run the libraries under threat of closure.

 Over a year ago I established a not-for-profit community interest company, Volunteers Network CIC in order to open a community hub in Eastbourne and eventually replicate the model in other areas.
 The Eastbourne Volunteers project has really taken off.
 It is working really well and this now gives us the opportunity to come up with a plan that we hope will see all the services currently at our library retained, but in addition open the space up as another community hub in Pevensey, with a lot more to offer residents of the Parish.